LukeBriggsDev/Pepys/README.md

 This means that all your entries can be converted completely to HTML, PDF, LaTeX, Microsoft Word, Jupyter Notebook, EPUB, and more!

 # Running From Source <a name="running-from-source"></a>
+* It is best to use the latest version in the 'Releases' section
 * **Must have python 3.9 or later**
 * **Must have [pandoc](https://pandoc.org/installing.html) installed**
 * Clone the repository